Like actors and dancers who have to audition in order to get a job, some jobs in other industries require auditions as well.

 Jot down everything you are suppose to do, even down to how they want you to submit it.
 I had an audition once where they told me to type my name a certain way just to see if I read the instructions correctly.

 Treat the Audition As If You Already Have the Job

 This is a sample of what you would be doing as an employee.
 Pretend that you are already employed and treat the assignment like your boss assigned it to you.
 Be professional and thorough.

 This is still an interview, so if someone asks why you are doing it a certain way, tell them in a confident manner about your approach.
 Don’t be intimidated.

 The employer wants to know how well you follow directions.
 Don’t stress out about being perfect.
 Just do your best.

-Interviews are tough enough as it is and can be daunting to find out you have to audition for the part, too.
+Interviews are tough enough as it is, and it can be daunting to find out you have to audition for the part too.
 Just remember to treat it as if you are already employed and give it your best shot!

 Did you have to audition for your job?